Can I Validate an Address While Using addMarker?

 The "Scenic Route" Answer

-Address verification (also known as address validation) is the process of comparing a given address to an authoritative database to see if it's registered in the system.
+What is address validation?
+Address validation is the process of comparing a given address to an authoritative database to see if it's registered in the system.
 A registered address will come back as "valid," which means it's real and deliverable.
 Otherwise, an address comes back as "invalid," meaning the address is either not real, not being used, or not in the system.

 Validation is a useful tool for making sure your mail will arrive at its destination.
 Most address validation services, however, don't map the address for you (like Google does), though many (SmartyStreets included) return the address' geocode in the data that's returned.